Put Traders Circle Underperforming Food Name

 However, there is pessimism in the options pits.
 At the International Securities Exchange (ISE), Chicago Board Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), Beyond Meat stock sports a 10-day put/call volume ratio of 1.27, which ranks higher than 94% percent of reading from the past year.
 This means puts have been picked up at a faster-than-usual clip over the last two weeks.

 Shorts have also been piling on.
 During the most recent reporting period, short interest surged 11.1%.
-This accounts for over 35% of the stock's total available float, or just over a weeks' worth of pent-up buying power.7 Travel Stocks That Will Benefit as Covid Restrictions End
+This accounts for over 35% of the stock's total available float, or just over a weeks' worth of pent-up buying power.7 Metaverse Stocks That May Go Out of This World

 .